Guest Commentary

 In producing a documentary Coyotes and Indians I found the loss of identity was worse than suffering itself.
 I met a teenage boy who said, “What the heck is an Indian?
 I have no idea what that means.”
 His parents were taken from their community and taught they were savages.
 And the pre-Columbian ideal?
 This boy told me, “I can’t be that.
 So my worth is based on something that cannot exist.”

 My hometown of Stirling, Alberta is a village of about 1,000 people.
 The community is very united in Mormonism, the religion to which most of us belong.
-I discussed this with my father Jim Sr., a retired schoolteacher: imagine if the government removed all the children from Stirling because we were Mormons; that Mormons were declared unfit parents; that parents left behind could not leave Stirling and were governed by petty regulations.
+I discussed this with my father Jim Sr., a retired schoolteacher.
+Imagine if the government removed all the children from Stirling because we were Mormon, that Mormons were declared unfit parents, that parents left behind could not leave Stirling and were governed by petty regulations.

 Would you not feel an agonizing sense of failure?
 Would you not feel deep loneliness and loss of hope?
 Consider if it happened in our town, and imagine the impact on our families for generations to come.
 Then, perhaps we could begin to understand what happened to the Blood Tribe.

-(Editor’s note: The author is Conservative MP for Lethbridge, and producer of a 2006 documentary and companion book Coyotes and Indians on the Blood Tribe of Alberta)
+(Editor’s note: The author was Conservative MP for Lethbridge and producer of a 2006 documentary and companion book Coyotes and Indians on the Blood Tribe of Alberta.
+Mr. Hillyer died in his Parliament Hill office in 2016.
+His commentary was first published July 7, 2013)

 Back to Top